 I love dressing with care.
 I put hot rollers in my hair to create lovely waves.
 I applied an extra layer of mascara.
 Just because.
 By the time I was through, I had no doubt of my beauty.
 And isn't that a wonderful thing?

 We met at the restaurant and enjoyed a nice meal, which oddly enough, included fried pickles.
 Pasta and wine hit all the right notes for me, a prelude of what was to come.
 But the real star of the night was all of us in our finery.
 Chad, the token male, dapper in his suit.
 His "harem" stopping traffic in our dresses.

 We walked over to the Tennessee Performing Arts Center for the Dave Barnes Christmas show.
 White lights decorated the show, the auditorium buzzed with anticipation.
 And Dave didn't disappoint.
-This was my second year at his Christmas show and we've decided it should be a yearly tradition.
+This was my second year at his Christmas show.
 We heard old songs and new and finally it seemed Christmas is really here.